 |Because the term technical debt is a metaphor, it causes us to think in ways that sometimes create barriers to managing technical debt responsibly.
 Like all metaphors, the technical debt metaphor carries with it unintended associations—attributes of the metaphor’s source that the listener or reader attributes to the metaphor’s target, even though the attributions aren’t intended by the metaphor’s author.
 For the technical debt metaphor, these unintended associations relate to the concepts of debtor, principal, and interest, and they can cause enterprise decision makers to arrive at erroneous decisions.

 Because metaphors compel our minds to accept the identification between source and target in toto, they can cause us to make errors of thought.
 Those errors create risks for the enterprise as we attempt to manage technical debt.
 The risk arises because we begin to regard technical debt as a form of financial debt, when in reality it is not.
-This misidentification is an acceptable risk, if it is properly managed and understood.
-Unfortunately, that risk is often unrecognized, and when it is unrecognized it remains unmitigated.
+This misidentification is an acceptable risk, if we understand the risk and if we manage it properly.
+Unfortunately, we rarely recognize that risk.
+And unrecognized risks usually remain unmitigated.
 A significant source of this risk is our inability to control which attributes of the metaphor’s source the reader or listener chooses to associate with the metaphor’s target.
-It is this phenomenon that I call unintended association.
+I call this phenomenon unintended association.

 Because of unintended association, some decision makers outside the technology-oriented elements of the enterprise might regard technical debt as evidence of mismanagement.
-They might tend to attribute the cause of technical debt to professional malpractice by technology managers.
-They see supportive evidence in the technology managers’ uncertainty about the size of the debt or how they acquired the debt.
-To the extent that non-technical decision makers adopt this attitude, they are unlikely to support enterprise policy changes.
-They are even less likely to support additional resources for technical debt management.
+They might tend to attribute the cause of technical debt to professional malpractice by technologists.
+They see supportive evidence in the technology managers’ uncertainty about the size of the debt or how they acquired it.
+To the extent that nontechnical decision makers adopt this attitude, they are unlikely to support enterprise policy changes.
+They’re even less likely to support additional resources for technical debt management.

 - Ideas are objects